baaam24/gellrich_scripts/README.md

 # gellrich_scripts
 Useful scripts for computations

-For getting the scripts to work on the different clusters please read INTRODUCTION.txt
+For getting the scripts to work on the different clusters please read INTRODUCTION.pdf

 Overview: